AlexWatson1212/embracing-authenticity/_posts/2025-06-08-the-crown-was-on-fire-and-so-was-he.md

 Truth set alight.
 Truth screaming back at a world that wanted silence — or savings, or shame — instead of love.

-I think that’s why my dad still lights up when he talks about it.
+I think that’s why my dad lit up when he talked about it.
 Because for the first time, *he* was lit up too.

 ---